Microsoft to buy AI firm Nuance Communications for about $16 billion in healthcare push

 “Nuance provides the AI layer at the healthcare point of delivery,” Microsoft CEO Satya Nadella said in a statement, adding “AI is technology’s most important priority, and healthcare is its most urgent application.”

 Microsoft’s offer of $56 per share represents a premium of 22.86% to Nuance’s last close.
-Shares of Nuance rose nearly 23% in pre-market trading.
+Shares of Nuance rose 16.7% in early trading session on Monday.

-Nuance helped launch Apple Inc’s assistant Siri and also makes software for businesses including the automotive sector.
+Nuance, known for helping launch Apple Inc’s assistant Siri, has been doubling down providing intelligent solutions in the healthcare sector, including clinical speech recognition, medical transcription and medical imaging solutions.

+With operations in 28 countries, the Burlington, Massachusetts-based company reported $1.5 billion in revenue in fiscal year 2020.

 Mark Benjamin will remain the chief executive officer of Nuance and will report to Scott Guthrie, executive vice president of Cloud & AI at Microsoft, the company said. (refini.tv/3a5Ux5z)

-The deal follows Microsoft’s recent acquisition of gaming company ZeniMax Media, and reports of buyout interests in messaging platform Discord, which also allows live audio events.
+The deal follows Microsoft’s recent $7.5 billion acquisition of gaming company ZeniMax Media, and reports of buyout interests in messaging platform Discord, which also allows live audio events.

 Goldman Sachs is the financial adviser to Microsoft, while Evercore advised Nuance.

-Reporting by Chavi Mehta in Bengaluru; Editing by Aditya Soni and Sriraj Kalluvila
+Reporting by Chavi Mehta in Bengaluru; Editing by Aditya Soni, Sriraj Kalluvila and Susan Fenton

 Our Standards: The Thomson Reuters Trust Principles.